 The Prayer Shawl Ministry makes beautiful shawls to give to those who might need a little comfort from others.
 During their first two years, caring hands knit and crocheted well over 100 prayer shawls and afghans.

 The shawls are lovingly made out of soft, comforting yarn, blessed by the one who has made it, and wrapped around the shoulders of someone who needs the sort of comfort only the love and generosity of a caring friend can provide.
 The most important component of this ministry is prayer, which doesn't require any physical strength or special skills, just a desire of the heart.
-Beth Jewell has put together a booklet of prayers from Prayer Shawls Ministries and this is wrapped with each shawl that we have presented.
 Hearing the grateful reaction from recipients of the shawls warms our hearts and motivates us to keep knitting.

-The Prayer Shawl Ministry is for knitters and crocheters of all skill levels.
+The Prayer Shawl Ministry is for knitters of all skill levels.
 If you don't know how to knit, come learn.
 If you want help refreshing those long-ago memories of when you first learned to knit, people will help you.
-Yarn, needles, and crochet hooks to make a shawl will be available to purchase and Beth has printed out a variety of free patterns to choose for making a shawl.